exercism/javascript/concepts/objects/about.md

 You create an object (literal) with curly brackets.
 You can also directly include some entries (key-value pairs).
-For that, write the key first followed by a colon and the value.
+For that, state the key first, followed by a colon and the value.

 ```javascript
 const emptyObject = {};